yahoo/oss-guide/docs/publishing/publishing-template/README.md

 # Your Open Source Project Name
 _Describe what does this project does in one line followed by your project logo if you have one. e.g._
-> A project skeleton for open source projects at Verizon Media.
+> A project skeleton for open source projects at Yahoo.

 Please keep this short.
 Copy it to the GitHub's project description.